Twin Eagles Monthly Youth Programs

-Twin Eagles Monthly Youth Programs, offered in Spokane, WA, is a nature based outdoor program for kids ages 6 - 13 that runs one Sunday per month from October to May.
+Twin Eagles Monthly Youth Programs, offered in Spokane, WA, is a nature based outdoor program for kids ages 6 - 13 that runs one consecutive Saturday and Sunday once per month during the months of September, October, March and April, for a total of 8 day long sessions.
 Whether you are joining for the first time, or keeping the connection alive from our summer camps, this is a great way for youth to experience deep nature connection mentoring throughout the seasons here in the Inland Northwest.
 Kids have a rare opportunity to slow down to nature's pace and experience themselves in a community of passionate nature based learners through activities such as fire by friction, animal tracking, songs, local species interrelations, group challenges, wild edible & medicinal plants, natural shelter building, storytelling, sensory awareness and much, much more.

 - Michael Welp

 Twin Eagles Monthly Youth Programs - Spokane is held at Indian Springs - located about 15 minutes southwest of downtown Spokane.
 We are blessed with access to 50 acres of diverse forests, fields and a spring fed pond teeming with life.

 At our monthly youth programs, we are committed to a high mentor to student ratio of at least one-to-six to ensure a high quality program.
 We enroll students ages 6 - 13.
 Maximum program enrollment is 30 students.
 There are ample opportunities for kids to work one-on-one with mentors.

 This year we'll be meeting one consecutive Saturday and Sunday per month, for the months of September, October, March and April.
 This is a total of eight day long sessions that run from 9 am - 3 pm each day (no overnights).

 Twin Eagles Monthly Youth Programs - Spokane 2023-2024 Dates

 - Sunday, October 1

 - Saturday, October 28